mgifford/oss-campaign/README.md

 # OSS Campaign Form

 A multilingual, accessible web application for generating personalized campaign messages to support open source and digital sovereignty in the EU.
-See in action oss-campaign.html
+See in action in the [OSS Campaign](http://mgifford.github.io/oss-campaign/oss-campaign.html).

 ## Features
 - **Single-page HTML app** for easy deployment and use